opencybersecurityalliance/stix-shifter/docs/adapter-guide/develop-stix-adapter.md

 #### Packaging individual connectors

-Stix-shifter can be broken into several python whl packages by using the `setup.py` script found in the root of the project.
-This packaging script can be called from the CLI:
+STIX-Shifter can be broken into several python whl packages by using the `run_build` module found in the ./build_tools/package.
+This packaging module can be called from the CLI:

 ```
-MODE='<module name>' VERSION='<connector version>' python3 setup.py bdist_wheel
+MODE='<module name>' VERSION='<connector version>' python -m build_tools.run_build
 ```

 `MODE` is a required argument that is used to determine how the project is packaged.
 Mode options include: